Bloodhound vs Black Russian Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bloodhound has a typical lifespan of 10-12 years, while Black Russian Terrier lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Bloodhound is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Black Russian Terrier faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Bloodhound is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Black Russian Terrier faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
 Bloodhound has 2 documented predispositions compared to 3 for Black Russian Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health